krake747/leviatrace/README.md

 docker compose up -d
 ```

-Use the `leviatrace.http` file to send requests.
+Use the `leviatrace.http` file and select the `docker` environment to send requests.

 ## Leviathan API